UniversalScheduleStandard/UniversalScheduleStandard/docs/docs.md

 # Data Overview

-The central purpose of this standard is to allow for the storage and transport of script breakdown information and schedules between individuals and platforms.
-In order to do this, it is first necessary to understand the types of data we'll be dealing with and how those different types relate to each other.

-Also, it is important to differentiate this format from a backup of any particular software system.
-This standard does not attempt to back up user settings, preferences, state or any other data outside of the breakdown and schedule.
-Nor does this standard attempt to backup the contents of the script, except for the data that is directly used in a breakdown.

-Breakdown documents are created for every scene (or scenes) and each breakdown contains elements, which are categorized.
+Breakdown documents are created for every scene (or sometimes groups of scenes) and each breakdown contains elements, which are categorized.
 For example, if an umbrella appears in the scene it will be added to a breakdown for that scene.
-When that element is first created it is assigned to a category so that all similar elements may be found more easily.
+When that element is first created it is assigned to the props category so that all similar elements may be found more easily.

 <img src="../images/breakdowns.svg" alt="alt text" width="200" height="200">